thavan/thavan/_posts/2019-11-07-web-development-with-django-introduction.md

 ```

 In the mysite directory, you will see the following file structure.
 Don't worry about what to do with these files now.
-We will learn this in later chapters.
+We will learn this in upcoming posts.
 ```bash
 mysite
 ├── manage.py